Kishonna Gray, PhD

 601 S Morgan St.

-Dr. Gray is the author of Race, Gender, & Deviance in Xbox Live (Routledge, 2014) which as been described by T.L.
+Dr. Gray is also the author of Race, Gender, & Deviance in Xbox Live (Routledge, 2014) which as been described by T.L.
 Taylor as “an insightful, original, and compelling piece of research.”
 And also described by Tressie McMillan Cottom as “an important contribution to the sociology of race in the digital era.”